-2018 Audi R8
+2018 Audi R8 Review, Ratings, Specs, Prices, and Photos

 Audi didn’t quite surprise the world when it first launched its R8 supercar almost a decade ago.
 Fans of the four-ring brand saw it coming in the R8 Prototype that raced at Le Mans back in 2000.
 But don’t let the highest-performance road car to ever come out of Ingolstadt, Germany, seem like a letdown.
 It sure isn’t.

 The 2018 Audi R8 remains a spectacular performance car with a phenomenal pedigree.
-A fantastic V-10 engine supplies power to all four corners via a 7-speed dual-clutch transmission.
+A fantastic V-10 engine supplies power the rear wheels or all wheels via a 7-speed dual-clutch transmission.
 Perfect?
 No. The R8—available as a coupe in V10 and V10 Plus configurations and as a V10 Spyder is hard to see out of even by sports car standards, and its massive degree of technology comes with a price tag as much as a nice home in many places.

 Overall, it earns an 8.2 out of 10 on our scale.
 (Read more about how we rate cars.)